 With the applicant’s permission, any employer can request a Basic Criminal Record to assist in the recruitment process.
 Jobs that require a Basic Criminal Record include:

-Please contact us on 0300 140 0022 if you require any help with eligibility for DBS Checks or the merits of Basic Disclosures.
+If you require any help with eligibility for DBS Checks or the merits of Basic Disclosures, please contact us on 0300 140 0022 and we’ll be happy to talk you through it.

 Can an individual request a Basic Criminal Record Check?